mmkay/topn-emails/README.md

 python3 topn-emails.py < data/emails.txt
 ```

-By defautl, the script will return 10 top domains.
+By default, the script will return 10 top domains.
 If you want to get a different value, run

 ```bash
 python3 topn-emails.py 15 < data/emails.txt